-Turn out the set marshmallow onto a work surface dusted with the dusting powder.
+- Turn the set marshmallow out onto a work surface dusted with dusting powder.
 Cut the marshmallows with an oiled knife or a pair of scissors.
 Toss the marshmallow in the dusting powder and store in an air-tight container.

-- Lemon marshmallows - add lemon zest to the sugar syrup.
-Substitute 1/4 cup strained lemon juice for the water.
-Proceed as normal for the rest of the recipe.
+- Lemon marshmallows – add lemon zest to the sugar syrup.
+Substitute 1/4 cup of the water used to make the sugar syrup with strained lemon juice.
+Then proceed as normal with the rest of the recipe.

 - Chocolate chip mint marshmallows – add 1/2 cup of grated milk chocolate (or finely chopped chocolate) and 2 tsp of pepper mint extract to the marshmallow base and mix to combine.

 - Unicorn marshmallows – you will need to work quickly for these.
 Divide the marshmallows into 3 portions.
 Color each portion with pink, blue, and purple.
 Swirl the colors together and spread them in the prepared pan.

 - If you’re using Knox gelatin, you will need 3 packets, which is equal to 6 3/4 – 7 tsp (or 21.6 g ).